chaaz/versio/README.md

 > be present, which creates/updates git tags like
 > `<<tag_prefix>>-v1.2.3` for the project.
 Since only one project in the
 > repository can have a `tag_prefix` of "" (the empty string results in
-> Go-standard tags without a prefix like `v1.2.3`), this makes it
+> Go-standard prefix-less tags like `v1.2.3`), this makes it difficult
-> difficult to properly deploy monorepos that contain more than one
+> to properly deploy monorepos that contain more than one Go-style
-> Go-style project.
+> project.

 This allows for standard go-style subdirectories on any branch inside of the `projectName` folder.
 You can use `at: .` if your project exists at